My name is Skin, and I have been waiting for this day for so fucking long…

 Something must be happening around here.

 What’s the attraction?
 Why this place?
 I need to rest and I need food.
 Think I’ll take a look around.

 Skin dragged his father’s body through the creamy, barely recognisable remains of the music teacher.
-Using more skipping ropes which he’d found with the weight training equipment he lashed the body’s flailing arms and legs to a wooden climbing frame which was bolted to the gym wall.
-His knots weren’t particularly good but his father’s corpse was weak and couldn’t escape.
+Using skipping ropes which he’d found alongside the weight training equipment, he lashed the corpse’s thrashing arms and legs to a wooden climbing frame bolted to the gym wall.
+His knots weren’t particularly good but Dad was weak and couldn’t escape.

 Stupid fucking thing.

 In a fit of temper Skin picked up a metal-framed chair and swung it at his father’s remains.
 Two of the chair’s metal legs scraped across the rotting flesh covering the creature’s abdomen and ripped it open, practically disembowelling it.
 Partially decomposed organs began to slip, slide and ooze from the open body cavity and dripped onto the floor under its thrashing feet.

 Skin dropped to his knees and watched as what was left of his dad began to slowly fall apart.